-- Be a CQUniversity undergraduate student in any area of study;
+- Be studying an undergraduate course in any area of study

-- Reside at a permanent home address in an Outback location;
+- Reside at a permanent home address in an Outback / remote / rural location

 As a donor scholarship recipient, you may be approached to assist with positively promoting the CQUniversity and The Connellan Airways Trust Scholarships programs by sharing your experiences as a recipient through media and at events organised by CQUniversity or the Trust.